Roboy/roboy_dialog/docs/ScopeContext/3_public_interfaces.rst

 Public Interfaces
 ==================

-Interfaces to other (sub)modules are realized through ROS (rosjava) and websockets.
+Interfaces to other (sub)modules are realized through direct function calls.
+The original, now deprecated, ROS interfaces are still present and may be used, if required.
-Currently X interfaces  have been designed for communication.

 ROS
 -------------